files-community/Website/src/routes/docs/contributing/translating/+page.md

 Where possible, screenshots have been added to provide more context on how strings are being used.
 Please note, Files is actively updated and it's possible that some screenshots are out of date.```

-## Including updated strings in Files
+## Syncing changes with the Files app

 Your translations will usually be synced with the main Files project shortly before we release an updated version of Files to the stable branch.